-Dimond Structural Flooring Systems are subject to the environments in which they are used and the type of coating used as outlined in detail below.
+The Dimond Structural Flooring Systems described in this manual are subject to the environments in which they are used and the type of coating used as outlined in detail in this section.

 Coating Material Specification

 Dimond Structural Flooring Systems are manufactured from a galvanised coil in grade Z275 i.e. 275g/m² total galvanised zinc coating weight.